 - Preheat the oven to 350 degrees.
 Line a rimmed baking sheet with foil and set a wire cooking rack on top of the foil-lined baking sheet.

-- Thread the chicken, peppers, onion and pineapple onto the skewers, alternating as you go, until all ingredients have been used.
+- Thread the chicken, peppers, onion and mushrooms onto the skewers, alternating as you go, until all ingredients have been used.

-- Use a basting brush to brush about half the teriyaki sauce onto all sides of the chicken, vegetables and pineapple.
+- Use a basting brush to brush about half the teriyaki sauce onto all sides of the chicken and vegetables.